-Vintage box set from J. Herbin with one wooden nib holder, five writing nibs and one 30 ml bottle of Violet Pensee ink.
+This Perle des Encres vintage school wooden box set from J. Herbin features one wooden nib holder, five writing nibs as well as one 30 ml bottle of Violet Pensee ink.
 The history of violet ink: Since the time of Napoleon I, French pupils wrote with violet ink, which was the cheapest ink.
 This particular ink was made with violet of methyl, a solution known for its disinfectant properties.
 Although steel nibs were invented by the Romans, they only began to be mass produced in the 19th Century.
 Up until 1970, steel nibs were compulsory writing instruments in French schools and universities.

 J. Herbin was established in 1670, when Louis XIV, the Sun King, was 32 years old.